SayanBiswas23/Chat_app_backend/README.md

-# Pro-Chat-Backend
+# Pro-Chat

-Pro-Chat-Backend is the backend component for a real-time chat application.
+Pro-Chat is the backend component for a real-time chat application.
 It handles user connections, message broadcasting, and persistent storage of chat messages.

 ## Features